joseeden/notes-aws-sysops/Notes/06-EBS_and_EFS.md

 - you can see mroe details on the AWS Documentation page

 If an **EBS is unused**,
-- you still pay for ti
+- you still pay for it
 - remember that **you pay for the provisioned capacity**
 - you don't pay on how many of the storage you consumed
 - if you're just using half of the storage, you will still paythe whole price\
-- better to **start with small voluem then resize overtime**
+- better to **start with small volume then resize overtime**
 - you can also just **take a snapshot** and then delete the EBS Volume
 - you can always restore the same volume from the snapshot